 Take Your Research Beyond The Lab

-Students from Department of Biology and Mathematics have presented their data in local, national, and international meetings.
+Students from the Department of Natural Sciences and Mathematics have presented their data in local, national, and international meetings.
 These experiences help to broaden the horizons of our students and to develop contacts and relationships with researchers from around the globe.

 Explore Courses In The Biology Program